Clinical-Genomics-Lund/nextflow_wgs/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] My changes generate no new warnings (Keep an eye on `.nextflow.log` !)
 - [ ] I have updated the CHANGELOG
+- [ ] The latest commit in the master branch is tagged with the correct version number

 <!--
     Select a checklist below  based on selection under # Type of change